jni/halfway-to-i2k-skimage-napari/tutorial/02_segmentation_and_measuring.md

 ## Edge detection

 We saw the [Sobel operator](https://en.wikipedia.org/wiki/Sobel_operator) in the filters lesson.
 It is an edge detection algorithm that approximates the gradient of the image intensity, and is fast to compute.
 The [Scharr filter](https://scikit-image.org/docs/dev/api/skimage.filters.html#skimage.filters.scharr) is a slightly more sophisticated version, with smoothing weights [3, 10, 3].
-Both work for n-dimensional images in scikit-image.
+Finally, the Farid & Simoncelli filter has [even more sophisticated weights](https://en.wikipedia.org/wiki/Image_derivative#Farid_and_Simoncelli_Derivatives).
+All three work for n-dimensional images in scikit-image.

 ```{code-cell} ipython3
 # grab individual channels and convert to float in [0, 1]